 “Yes, Brundibár steals the children’s earnings.”

-Honza leaps over to Pint’a and pantomimes swiping something out of his hands.
+Honza leaps over to Piňťa and pantomimes swiping something out of his hands.
 With an evil sneer, Honza bounds to the far end of the attic.

 “All the animals and all the children,” Rudi is nodding at us and motioning for us to stand, “chase him and defeat him.”